 Decedent is the legal term for the person who died.

-The court recommends that you hire an attorney to handle your family member’s estate.
+The court recommends that you hire an attorney to handle your parent's estate.
 In most instances, an attorney is required.
 The two exceptions when the law does not require an attorney is when the estate is of a small amount and when you are the only beneficiary to the estate.

 If the Decedent did not own any real property and the Decedent’s assets totaled $6,000 or less, then you are not required to hire an attorney because the Decedent’s estate qualifies as a small estate.
 The Miami-Dade Clerk of Courts can assist you with completing the petition to receive a court order to obtain the Decedent’s assets.
 For more information on completing the petition for a small estate, go the Miami-Dade Clerk of Courts.

-If your family member's estate does not qualify as a small estate and you are not the only beneficiary, then you need to hire an attorney.
+If your parent's estate does not qualify as a small estate and you are not the only beneficiary, then you need to hire an attorney.
 Fla.
 Prob.
 R. 5.030(a).
 If you cannot afford an attorney, please contact the Dade County Bar Association Legal Aid at 305-579-5733 or Legal Services of Greater Miami, Inc. at 305-576-0080.

 The personal representative is the person, bank or trust company appointed by the judge to be in charge of the administration of the decedent’s probate estate.
 In Florida, the term “personal representative” is used instead of such terms as “executor, executrix, administrator and administratrix.”